weizhang1994/angular/README.md

-Frontend JavaScript framework
+Frontend JavaScript framework.

-Created and maintained by Google
+Created and maintained by Google.

-Used to build powerfuk frint-end applications
+Used to build powerful front-end applications.

-Part of the very powerful MEAN stack (MongoDB express angular Nodejs)
+Part of the very powerful MEAN stack (MongoDB express angular Nodejs).